rwjs/macco/README.md

  - Automatic Mode converts MACs to the default format (as defined by "FUNCT").
 If the supplied MAC is already in that format (case-insensitive), it is converted to the 'automatic' format (as defined by "AUTO_FUNCT").
  - MAC address(es) can be supplied by STDIN, and/or script arguments.
 If both STDIN and arguments are supplied, STDIN is processed first.
+ - Input from STDIN will be parsed for MAC addresses (that is, the script will make an effort to only convert tokens which look like MAC addresses whilst passing through all other input).
  - If no MAC addresses are supplied, all system MAC addresses (excluding loopback) are displayed.

 AUTHOR